-The court can require the claimant to deposit security as a condition for the arrest.
-The security is fixed at the court's discretion based on the potential liability of the claimant in case of wrongful arrest.
+Section 33-3 of the Norwegian Dispute Act empowers the courts with discretion to grant arrest subject to the claimant depositing counter-security.
+The security is fixed at the courts discretion based on the potential liability in case of a wrongful arrest.